CraftAcademyLabs/ca_course/atm_challenge/step1.md

 At this stage you need to set up a git repository.
 I suggest that you create a GitHub repository, copy the address and add it as a remote to your local repository (We are about to create one).

-In your terminal, initialize a new git repo with the `init` command.
+In your terminal, initialize a new git repository with the `init` command.

 ```
 $ git init